Beehive, Montana

 Beehive is an unincorporated community located in Stillwater County, Montana, United States, which shares the ZIP code with Absarokee of 59001.

-Beehive is at an elevation of 4,629 feet and appears on the Beehive U.S. Geological Survey Map.

 History

 Beehive was established as a town in a deep valley along the Stillwater River, west of Absarokee.
 Beehive had a post office from 1910 to 1953.
 The community is still a getaway destination with many seasonal mountain homes.